Tsukiyonocm/Math_program/README.md

 <b>gen_ran_num()</b> - This one is sort of self explanatory.
 It generates the random numbers that is used by the program in order to generate the math problems.
 In the case of Division and Subtraction, the numbers will likely need to be verified to be placed in the correct order via another function later.

-<b>check_answer_add()</b> - The first thing this does is check if the entry box entry is a number by calling is_num(description below).If it is, then it checks to see if the answer_entry is equal to the sum of both num_a and num_b.
-If yes, we display the status_bar correct message, we make the check_button disappear, and the another_problem button appears instead allowing the user to do another problem.
-Else, the program generates the status_bar message that you were incorrect, resets the answer_entry to blank and allows the user to try again.
+<b>check_answer()</b> - The first thing this does is check if the entry box entry is a number by calling is_num(description below).
+Next we call math_answer to see to figure out the answer to the particular problem regardless of type.
+Next this is compared to whats in the entry box, if its correct, a message is displayed, the check_button is hidden and a button appears asking if you would like to do another problem.
+If its wrong though, the answer you wrote disappears, a message displays telling you its wrong and a button displays asking if you want to give up.

+<b>math_answer</b> - We check the math_type variable against the dictionary to see what type of math problem we are doing.
+Once selected, the answer is generated and returned.

 <b>is_num()</b> - First the program tries to set the answer_entry to an integer.
 If this succeds, all good and we move out of the function.
 If it fails to do that though, such as in case of someone entering text instead of a number, the status_bar is set to text telling the user that only numbers can be entered.
 Then it resets the answer_entry to blank again.